GizzlyFacu/GizzlyVaultTones/Tasks.md

 5. Completed - Learn how to load things to Qt in a internal folder(external project).
 I can try an app to load/save and show Images.
 6. Completed - FileDialog+Folder Creation
 7. Completed -  Finiishd TextPlaylist

+## Sixth Level: AutoUpload source and Add things
+1. LibraryA songs: autosearch for songs in that folder, if exists add to the app.
+2. Audio-notes inside songfolders.
+3. Text-notes as i dont know how to save that.